COVID-19 Campus Safety for Employees and Students

 CUIMC is focused on the safety of our health care providers, our staff, students and the patients we serve.
 In charting a path forward, CUIMC is committed to continuing our missions of providing the finest clinical care, cutting edge research, and educating the next generation of leaders in science and medicine.

 Much of the information below is also available in Returning to the Workplace: A Resource Guide (September 28).
 Please note that unless you have been identified by your department to be required on-site, you should continue working from home.
-For information on testing, tracing, and quarantine, please see COVID-19 Public Health Protocols (December 30) and the University’s plan for Spring 2021 Test and Trace program (December 1).
+For information on testing, tracing, and quarantine, please see COVID-19 Public Health Protocols (March 23).
 For updates on distribution of the COVID-19 vaccine, please see COVID-19 Vaccine Information for CUIMC Employees and Students.

 If you have further questions or requests after reading this guide, please email email@example.com or your Senior Human Resources Business Partner.
 If you have any COVID-19 specific questions, please email firstname.lastname@example.org.